branislavjenco/branislavjenco.github.io/posts/2022-02-14-desired-state-systems-youtube.md

 ---
-title: My Desired state systems talk is now up on YouTube
+My Desired state systems talk is now up on YouTube
 ---

 The video version of my "Desired state systems" talk I gave at NDC Oslo in December 2021 is now available on YouTube.